TRIAD with June Tyne - March 28

 This is a support group for grandparents raising their grandchildren, regardless of age.
 The support group is made possible by the efforts of The Berkshire Children and Families McInerney Parents Center in collaboration with the Senior Center.
 Each session will begin with a group meal followed by instructional support time for grandparents and supervised activities for grandchildren.
 For more information call Amy at (413) 445-4136, Ext.
 14 at the Berkshire Children and Families or Vincent Marinaro at the Senior Center at (413) 499-9346 for dates.

-This group meets on Fridays at 9:00 AM and is instructed by volunteers.
-This group fashions macramé patterns onto chair frames to create beautiful lawn chairs, plant hangers or pocketbooks.
+This group meets on Fridays at 9:00 AM to swap ideas and help each other to make some beautiful items.
+The group is instructed by volunteers.
 Students supply their own materials or can purchase them from the instructor.
-Step by step instruction is given through to the completion of the project.
 No charge.
 This class meets September through June.

 Meals on Wheels